sherwin-ad/my_tutorials/kodekloud/Learning Linux Basics Course & Labs/Linux Laboratory.md

-# SECURITY AND FILE PERMISSIONS, LAB: ACCOUNT MANAGEMENT
+# SECURITY AND FILE PERMISSIONS

+## LAB: ACCOUNT MANAGEMENT

 1. This lab requires some commands to be run as the `root` user.
 Always use sudo.